Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Generalized Cluster Algebras and the Nondegeneracy Condition

 which is an equation of the form we consider with

-and this change of variables is equivariant with respect to the Vieta involtions, so that the study of orbits on (\ref{GyodaMatsushitaEq}) and that of orbits on (\ref{MainEq}) with parameters arising via (\ref{clusterAlgChangeVars}) are equivalent.
+This change of variables is equivariant with respect to the Vieta involutions, so that the study of orbits on (\ref{GyodaMatsushitaEq}) and that of orbits on (\ref{MainEq}) with parameters arising via (\ref{ChangeOfParams}) are equivalent.
 For varieties arising this way, Theorem \ref{pDivisibilityResult} gives a strong lower bound on the sizes of orbits.
-Combining the proof of our main theorem with this lower bound and the interpretation of our nondegeneracy condition described in Proposition \ref{RelationBetweenDegeneracyConditions} below, we obtain: \begin{theorem} For all sufficiently large primes $p$, if $3 + a_1 + a_2 + a_3 \not\equiv 0$ (mod $p$) and $a_i^2\not\equiv 4$ (mod $p$) for $i = 1, 2, 3,$ then the solutions to
+Combining the proof of our main theorem with this lower bound and the interpretation of our nondegeneracy condition described in Proposition \ref{RelationBetweenDegeneracyConditions} below, we obtain: \begin{theorem} For all sufficiently large primes $p$ and any integers $a_1, a_2,$ and $a_3,$ if $3 + a_1 + a_2 + a_3 \not\equiv 0\pmod{p}$ and $a_i^2\not\equiv 4\pmod{p}$ for $i = 1, 2, 3$, then the solutions to

-other than the trivial solution $(x_1,x_2,x_3) = (0,0,0)$ form a single orbit under the action of the group generated by the three Vieta involutions. \end{theorem}
+other than the trivial solution $(x_1,x_2,x_3) = (0,0,0)$ form a single orbit under the action of the group generated by the three Vieta involutions.